Nachiket-072005/Git_Demo/README.txt

 3.  `Staging Area` -> What all files are going to be part  of the next version that we will create.
 This staging area is the place where git knows what changes will be done from the last version to the next version.

+4.  `Repository Area` -> This area actully contains the details of all you previous registered version.
+And the files in this area, git already manages them and knows their version history.

+5.  `git add <files>` -> moves file from working area to staging area.

+6.  `git rm --cached <files>` -> moves file back from staging area to working area.

+7.  `commit` -> Commits is a particular version of the project.
+It captures a snapshot of the project's staged chages and creates a version out of it.

+8.  `git commit` -> registers staging changes to a commit.

+9.  `git log` -> list downs all the commits of the repository.
+If you want to exit out of git log prompt press `q`.

+10. `git restore <files>` -> It removes all files changes from the staging area to be commited.
+This can be useful, if we did some dirty peace of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.